tejaswini972/ContosoTraders/README.md

 Presentation tier conatins the React JS application that acts as a client, collects the the information given by the user and passes it to Database tier.
 It consists of a collection of small, autonomous services.
 Each service is self-contained and should implement a single business capability within a bounded context.
 A bounded context is a natural division within a business and provides an explicit boundary within which a domain model exists.

+### DEVOPS

+The word DevOps is a combination of the terms development and operations, meant to represent a collaborative or shared approach to the tasks performed by a company's application development and IT operations teams.
+While DevOps is not a technology, DevOps environments generally apply common methodologies.

-Backend tier consists of 3 API components that are containerized.
+DEVOPS consists of 2 components

-1. Shopping Cart: An Azure containerized app
-2. Produtcs &Inventory: Contains a kubernetes cluster
-3. Image Search: Containerized app service.

-The workflow named Contoso-traders-infra-provisioning.yml will invoke the Bicep template that deploys the ACI app and AKS cluster.
+1. **GitHub (Reposistry and Actions)**: A code hosting platform for version control and collaboration.

+   - **GitHub Repository**: A repository contains all of your project's files and each file's revision history.
+You can discuss and manage your project's work within the repository.
+You can find the **ContosoTraders** Application's GitHub repository here `https://github.com/microsoft/ContosoTraders`.
+   - **GitHub Actions**: A continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
+In this application you are deploying Azure Infrastructure using the Bicep template with the GitHub Workflow.

+2. **Container Registry**: Allows you to build, store, and manage container images and artifacts in a private registry for all types of container deployments.

 ### MICROSERVICES

 Microservices are a popular architectural style for building applications that are resilient, highly scalable, independently deployable, and able to evolve quickly.
 It consists of a collection of small, autonomous services.
 Each service is self-contained and should implement a single business capability within a bounded context.
 A bounded context is a natural division within a business and provides an explicit boundary within which a domain model exists.

+Backend tier consists of 3 API components that are containerized.

- * **Shopping Cart**: A place on a website that keeps a record of the items that you have chosen to buy from the website, until you pay for it.
+1. **Shopping Cart**: A place on a website that keeps a record of the items that you have chosen to buy from the website, until you pay for it.
    - **Azure Container App**: Fully managed serverless container service for building and deploying modern apps at scale which helps in deploying containerised apps without managing complex infrastructure.
    - **Azure Cosmos DB**: A fully managed NoSQL and relational database for modern app development.
+Cosmos DB holds the data of products which you add to the shopping cart.

- * **Products and Stocks/Inventory**: A product is any item or service you sell to serve a customer's need or want.
+2. **Products and Stocks/Inventory**: A product is any item or service you sell to serve a customer's need or want.
 Inventory refers to a company's goods and products that are ready to sell, along with the raw materials that are used to produce them.
    - **Azure Kubernetes service**: Simplifies deploying a managed Kubernetes cluster in Azure by offloading the operational overhead to Azure.
 Controller commands, Service layer repositories and Data Model encapsulated in AKS.
    - **Azure SQL**: Azure SQL Database is an always-up-to-date, fully managed relational database service built for the cloud.
 Build your next app with the simplicity and flexibility of a multi-model database that scales to meet demand.
 Here, in this application azure sql holds the data of products.
    - **Azure Cosmos DB**: It offers single-digit millisecond response times, automatic and instant scalability, along with guarantee speed at any scale.
 Here, in this application Cosmos DB holds the data of Stocks/Inventory.

- * **Image Search**: An image search engine is a tool that helps you find appropriate images to use in your online store.
+3. **Image Search**: An image search engine is a tool that helps you find appropriate images to use in your online store.
    - **App Service (Containerized)**: A service that enables a developer to deploy containers on the Microsoft Azure public cloud without having to provision or manage any underlying infrastructure.
    - **Cognitive Service (Computer Vision)**: An AI service that analyzes content in images and video.
-The Computer Vision service provides developers with access to advanced algorithms for processing images and returning information.
+The Computer Vision service provides developers with access to advanced algorithms for processing images and returning the product information that are stored in the storage account.
    - **Storage Account**: The storage account provides a unique namespace which provides highly available, durable, scalable and redundant storage.
-Here, in this application storage accounts stores the images of the products available in the application.
+Here, in this application storage accounts stores the images of the products available in the application, which can be accessed by computer vision and app service.

 ![](https://raw.githubusercontent.com/microsoft/ContosoTraders/main/docs/architecture/contoso-traders-enhancements.drawio.png)